Prince Andrew of Greece and Denmark: Death and burial

-He died in the Hotel Metropole, Monte Carlo, Monaco, of heart failure and arteriosclerosis in the closing months of the war in Europe.
-Andrew was at first buried in the Russian Orthodox church in Nice, but in 1946 his remains were transferred, by the Greek cruiser Averof, to the royal cemetery at Tatoi Palace, near Athens.
-Prince Philip and then-private secretary, Mike Parker, travelled to Monte Carlo to collect items belonging to his father from Andrée de La Bigne; among these items: a signet ring which the Prince wore from then onwards, an ivory shaving brush he took to using, and some clothes that he had altered to fit him.
-Andrew left to his only son seven-tenths of his estate, but he also left behind a debt of £17,500, leading Philip's maternal grandmother, Victoria Mountbatten, Marchioness of Milford Haven, to complain bitterly of the extravagance the Greek prince had been led into by his French mistress.
+Andrew died of heart failure and arteriosclerosis at the Hotel Metropole, Monte Carlo, on 3 December 1944, aged 62, in the closing months of the war in Europe.
+He was at first buried in the Russian Orthodox church in Nice, but in 1946 his remains were transferred, by the Greek cruiser Averof, to the royal cemetery at Tatoi Palace, near Athens.
+Philip and his then-private secretary, Mike Parker, travelled to Monte Carlo to collect items belonging to Andrew from Andrée de La Bigne; among these were a signet ring which Philip wore from then onwards, an ivory shaving brush he took to using, and some clothes that he had altered to fit him.
+Andrew left to his only son seven-tenths of his estate, but he also left a debt of £17,500, leading Philip's maternal grandmother, Victoria Mountbatten, Marchioness of Milford Haven, to complain bitterly of the extravagance the Greek prince had been led into by his French mistress.